check-spelling-sandbox/google-caliban/README.md

 sidebar.

-If you find anything confusing, please feel free to [create an issue](https://github.com/google/caliban/issues) on our [Github Issues page](https://github.com/google/caliban/issues), and we'll get you sorted out.
+If you find anything confusing, please feel free to [create an issue](https://github.com/google/caliban/issues) on our [GitHub Issues page](https://github.com/google/caliban/issues), and we'll get you sorted out.

 ## Command Overview